 - Two letters of recommendation from your DGS and faculty advisor.
 If your DGS and faculty advisor are the same individual only one letter of recommendation is required.

 - A personal statement (PDF; no more than 3 pages, using 1-inch margins, 1.5 line spacing, and Arial 12-point font) that must include:

 - a statement of research interests;

 - a statement summarizing the student's teaching interests and goals;

 - a statement addressing how the student's research and teaching will further the public welfare; and

-- an explanation of why it would be particularly important for the student to be free of service obligations.
+- an explanation of why it would be particularly important for the student to be free of training obligations.

 - OPTIONAL: You may also include an additional 1-page bibliography.